wyfo/smallvec-handle/README.md

 # smallvec-handle

+A `Vec`-like container that can store a small number of elements inline.

-A `Vec`-like implementation backed by a local array.
-Contrary to other alternative `Vec` implementation, which use a tagged union to distinguish between local and heap storage, this one uses a single pointer for both local and heap slice.
+Contrary to alternative small vector implementations, which use a tagged union to distinguish between local and heap storage, this one uses a single pointer for both local and heap slice.

 Because the pointer may be invalidated when the vector is moved, it must be checked before each operation on the vector.
 To avoid needlessly repeating this check, it is done only once, while